Telemundo Kids: Return of Nickelodeon programming (2004–2006)

-Discontinuation
+Discontinuation and transition to Qubo

 Telemundo Kids screen bug used from 2001 to 2006; including fade orange container in Telemundo website from 2003.

-Following the sale of Telemundo to NBC in 2001 and CBS and Viacom's split in early 2006, in May 2006, NBC, Telemundo and Ion Media Networks unveiled a joint venture with Corus Entertainment (and its subsidiary Nelvana), Scholastic, Classic Media (and its subsidiary Big Idea Productions) known as Qubo, which would aim to provide educational programming aimed at children between the ages of 4 and 8.
+Following the sale of Telemundo to NBC back in 2001 and CBS and Viacom's split in early 2006, in May of that year, NBCUniversal and Ion Media Networks unveiled a joint venture with Corus Entertainment (and its subsidiary Nelvana), Scholastic, Classic Media (and its subsidiary Big Idea Productions) known as Qubo, which would aim to provide educational programming aimed at children between the ages of 4 and 8.
 This multi-platform programming endeavor would comprise children's programming blocks consisting of two English versions on NBC and Ion Media's i: Independent Television (now Ion Television) respectively, as well as a Spanish version on Telemundo.
 The endeavor would also include a separate 24-hour digital multicast channel on i’s owned-and-operated stations (alternatively known as Qubo Channel), a video on demand service, and a branded website.

 For Telemundo, the Qubo endeavor included a three-hour morning block divided into two 90-minute blocks airing on both Saturdays and Sundays.
-Telemundo Kids was officially discontinued on September 3, 2006.
-Only one program from the lineup, Jacob Two-Two, was moved to Qubo en Telemundo, which premiered the following week on September 9.
-All other programming, including the Nickelodeon shows, were removed completely from the lineup.
+It would be the network's first and only children's block to offer English subtitles via the CC3 caption channel, which Telemundo normally utilizes for its weeknight prime time lineup.
+Conversely, the companion blocks on both NBC and i, as well as the standalone Qubo Channel, would all utilize the CC3 track to transmit Spanish subtitles, with Qubo Channel alone further supporting Spanish-speaking audiences with the inclusion of a Spanish audio track accessible via the second audio program (SAP) feed.

+Telemundo Kids was officially discontinued on September 3, 2006, and was replaced by Qubo en Telemundo the following week on September 9.
+While Jacob Two-Two transitioned to the new block the following day on September 10, all other prior programming, including the Nickelodeon shows, was dropped from Telemundo’s lineup.
+The overall launch of the Qubo brand marked the first time that VeggieTales was broadcast as a television program (although the religious content was edited out at the request of NBC's standards and practices department), with the companion Qubo on NBC block also facilitating the first English-language broadcast of Jacob Two-Two on American television.
+The Qubo on i block launched less than a week later on September 15, while the standalone Qubo Channel launched nearly four months afterwards on January 8, 2007.

 Due to Discovery declining to renew its contract with NBC for its Saturday morning Discovery Kids on NBC block after March 2006, the discontinuation of Telemundo Kids occurred concurrently with the discontinuation of Discovery Kids on NBC, citing a desire to focus its children's programming efforts exclusively on the Discovery Kids cable channel.

 Telemundo Kids ID from 2001 to 2006.

-However, some Nickelodeon programs would move to other children's programming blocks.
-Notably, Dora the Explorer would be moved to competitor Univision as part of their Planeta U block on April 5, 2008, being joined by both its spin-off series Go, Diego, Go! as well as Noggin's Pinky Dinky Doo at launch.
-The Backyardigans would later join the lineup on June 25, 2011.
-On September 3, 2011, Pinky Dinky Doo was pulled from the lineup, being replaced by PBS Kids' Maya & Miguel the following week.
-Dora the Explorer and Go, Diego, Go! were pulled together from the lineup on May 24, 2014, and were replaced the following week by both Mickey Mouse Clubhouse and Handy Manny, following the launch of a sub-block called "Disney Junior en Univision".
-The Backyardigans was eventually pulled on July 25, 2015.